Explainer · U.S. Trade Embargo on Cuba · Last updated 2026

 31 CFR Part 515 · 1963

 Treasury/OFAC regulations implementing the embargo.
-Defines all prohibited transactions, the 12 general licenses for travel, remittance rules, and the enforcement framework.
+Defines all prohibited transactions, the 12 general licenses for travel (see our Can Americans travel to Cuba guide and the step-by-step 2026 travel guide), remittance rules (see the remittances to Cuba 2026 guide for caps, FINCIMEX, and channels), and the enforcement framework.
 The primary day-to-day compliance reference.

 Cuban Democracy Act (Torricelli Act)